 Spot: Big Waves, Flat, Medium Waves, Shallow, Small Waves

-With its massive size and varied geography, the United States has something to offer every level of kiter in every discipline.
+Kitesurfing in the United States is bound to be a blast as the country's massive size and varied geography offers something for every level of kiter in every discipline.
 Whether you’re into ocean kitesurfing, flat water slicks, lake or river kitesurfing, you can find it in the US.
-The country has hundreds of kiting destinations within the country and some of the best kiting conditions for every month of the year.
+The country has hundreds of kiting destinations and some of the best kiting conditions for every month of the year.

 HIGHLIGHTS OF THE UNITED STATES

 A VARIETY OF KITESURFING CONDITIONS The United States has a spot for every level of kiter for every discipline.
-The East and West coasts offer amazing waves kitesurfing, and the interior of the country has a plethora of lakes and rivers that offer great big (and small!) kite conditions.
+The East and West Coasts offer amazing wave kitesurfing, and the interior of the country has plenty of lakes and rivers that offer great kite conditions.

 A NATURE LOVER’S PARADISE The United States has more geographical diversity than any other country in the world.
 You can surf or kitesurf giant waves in Hawaii, hike Everest-like Mountains in Alaska, snowboard in some of the best powder in the world in Colorado, flyfish world-class rivers in Oregon, and trek through beautiful deserts in Utah.

 CULTURAL DIVERSITY According to a US Census Bureau survey from 2015, there are over 350 languages spoken in the United States.
-A long-time sanctuary for immigrants, the United States still attracts people from every part of the world.
-The diversity of culture in the US can be experienced in a variety of ethnic foods, music, and traditions available in the states.
+A long-time sanctuary for immigrants, the US still attracts people from every part of the world.
+The diversity of culture can be experienced in a variety of ethnic foods, music, and traditions available in the states.

 KITESURFING IN THE UNITED STATES

-It’s hard to compare kitesurfing in the US to any other country because the country has such a varied landscape offering something for every kiter.
+It’s hard to compare kitesurfing in the United States to any other country because the US has such a varied landscape offering something for every kiter.
 Kitesurfing in the United States is as diverse as the country’s culture.
-In addition to the major destinations described below, kitesurfing is done on almost every body of water in the states.

 WHEN IS THE BEST TIME TO KITESURF IN THE UNITED STATES?